archywillhe/meteor-ace-editor/README.md

 meteor add arch:ace-editor
 ```

-Let's say you have a `<pre id='archy'></pre>`, and you want to make it into an ace editor, this is all you need to do:
+Let's say you have a `<pre id='archy'></pre>`, and now you want to embed Ace and turn the DOM element into an Ace editor, this is all you need to do:
 ```javascript
 var ace = AceEditor.instance("archy",{
     theme:"dawn",
     mode:"html"
 });
 ```

+(Calling `AceEditor.instance()` multiple times would not load the Ace script more than one time.
+It only loads the script the first time you call it.)

 #More on working with Ace Editor in Meteor
 Using a callback: